krnik/jbq/README.md

     // User schema expects value to be an object
     // with properties ['names', 'email']
     User: {
-        // type tells Valid-JS which type
+        // type tells VJS-Validator which type
         // should be used to validate this property
         // it is the only required property for schema
         type: 'object',